danielt1263/Rx-VIPER-ToDo/README.md

 ## Order of Work

 Now it's time to decide in which order the user stories will be developed.
-During this process it's importatnt to take into account any dependencies between stories.
+During this process it's important to take into account any dependencies between stories.
 If you have stories that deal with sub-entities of some entity then they need to come after the stories about the entities.
 Each story starts on a particular screen so it is often helpful to group stories by the screen they start on.
 Lastly, it's generally easier to develop stories in CRUD order for a particular entity.

 The process of developing a user story isn't just about writing code, each screen also needs a detail-design and decisions need to be made about application wide fonts and colors.
 All of this can generally be done in parallel; however, it's best if the detail design of a screen comes before development so that code doesn't have to be revisited.